Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 [^120]:[CodeSandbox: Offline Data Synchronization.](https://tmpq6w.csb.app/), last access: October 13, 2024.

 - The code above demonstrates how to perform offline data synchronization using a background sync event (`sync` event).
+- The `syncMessagesLater()` asynchronous function registers a background sync from a browsing context.
 - When a sync event with the tag `sync-data` is triggered, it calls the `syncData()` function.
 - Developers can implement custom synchronization logic inside the `syncData()` function to synchronize data with a server or local storage.